-Giving private and group lessons over the last six years has given me a real appreciation for the students I teach and how each one has different needs and goals.
+Giving private and group lessons since 2010 has given me a real appreciation for the students I teach and how each one has different needs and goals.

 Golf is a great game and I truly enjoy helping people get better and learn how to play.

 Set a goal, put a time frame on it, consider your ability and how much time and effort you will devote to the undertaking.

 3. Find a comfortable matchup of teaching style and your learning style: